jnapeloni/sneaker-resale-analysis/docs/results.md

 # Results

+## 1. Exploratory Data Analysis

+A more specific exploratory data analysis was conducted in addition to the simple EDA described in the methodology section.
+This additional EDA aims to analyze the association of both the `jordan type` and `collab` variables with increased prices on the resale market.

-## 1. Principal Component Analysis Results
+## 2. Principal Component Analysis Results

 Principal Component Analysis was used to reduce the dimensionality of the data to analyze key variables that explain trends and patterns within the data.